jon-heard/obsidian-inline-scripts-library/tablefiles.sfile.md

 	}
 }

-// This is called when anything the item-format samples are based on changes function refreshItemFormatSample(data)
+// Helper function - Called when anything item-format samples are based on changes function refreshItemFormatSample(data)
 {
 	// Use the startLine value for the sample.
 Get a match with itemFormat